 It has been know for some time that certain red wolves have vision problems, but no genetic mutation has been identified.
 We plan to study the genetics of a small population of North Carolina red wolves in order to attempt to define the gene mutation.

-We recently examined some wolves in North Carolina, and a small write-up can be viewed here at the environmental medicine consortium website.
+We previously examined some wolves in North Carolina, and a small write-up can be viewed here at the environmental medicine consortium website.

 If you would like to donate to our research efforts with the Red Wolf, please do so at this link: make a donationPlease select the "Retinal Research Fund" under the Select a Fund option.